Azamn/MarkSeven-shakespeare-english-app/README.md

-# markSeven Shakespeare Translator App
+# MarkSeven Shakespeare Translator App
 ---

 ## This is a fun translation web app developed using Vanilla JS.